dylanballback/ODriveCan/docs/piCANHatSetup.md

 !!!
 Note The [WaveShare RS485 CAN HAT](https://www.amazon.com/RS485-CAN-HAT-Long-Distance-Communication/dp/B07VMB1ZKH/ref=sr_1_3?crid=1DIYQ9H0DCFZX&keywords=waveshare+RS485+CAN+HAT&qid=1707694015&s=electronics&sprefix=waveshare+rs485+can+hat+%2Celectronics%2C97&sr=1-3) is required to control an O-Drive S1/Pro using CAN Bus with a Raspberry Pi.

     It is compatible with Raspberry Pi 4B/3B+/3B/2B/B+/A+/Zero/Zero W/WH/Zero 2W Series Boards.
-&nbsp;

     I am using a Raspberry Pi 2 Zero W but you can use any of the Pi models listed above.

 ***

-### Setup CAN Hat
+### 1. Setup CAN Hat

 Once the Raspberry Pi has the Pi OS on it and the CAN Hat should be installed.
 It should look something like this:
 <div>